Looking for solid, time-tested advice on how to build a brand on Twitter? Read on to find expert tips on how to grow your Twitter brand.

-Can you build a brand on Twitter 140 characters at a time?
+Can you really build a brand on Twitter 280 characters at a time?

-Earlier last month, Brand 24 monitored over 2 million tweets and ranked the top marketers based a number of mentions that they have on Twitter.
+Last year, Brand 24 monitored over 3.7 million tweets and 23M interactions in social media, and ranked the top marketers based a number of mentions that they have on Twitter.

 You might be wondering, how does a guy from a little town in Malaysia compete with everyone else in the world using Twitter?